shulthz/bitshares.foundation/_workers/2019-09-global-marketing-board.md

 # Budget

-This worker�s budget is as follows:
+This worker's budget is as follows:

 Total Asking
 Up to 1,378,320 CNY (~200,000 USD)